 BCKDK

-Below is a summary for the BCKDK gene observed in research publications.
+The information for this summary of BCKDK-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 Key Role

-The BCKDK gene is important for mitochondria, which are the powerhouse of the cell.
-This gene is also important for processing some amino acids in the body, an important role in helping cells make functional units correctly.
+The BCKDK gene is important for mitochondria, which produce the energy that cells need to do work.
+This gene is also important for processing some amino acids in the body, which helps cells to function properly.

 Symptoms

-Because the BCKDK gene is important for cells in the brain, many people may have:
+Because the BCKDK gene is important for brain activity, many people who have BCKDK-related syndrome have:

 • Developmental delay